GeorgiKostadinovPro/MyGymWorld/README.md

 <p>Moreover, after joining a gym, users can review events for the gym, and decide to join or leave an event.</p>
 <p>After joining a gym users can now read the gym published articles, and can even subscribe for articles (receive notification for every new article that gets published).</p>
 <p>After subscribing he can always unsubscribe and stop receiving notifications.</p>
-<p>One more thing is that members of a gym can easily by cards for that gym directly from the platform (weekly, monthly or yearly membership).</p>
+<p>One more thing is that gym members can review memberships and buy cards for that gym directly from the platform (weekly, monthly or yearly membership).</p>
 <p>After paying for a card each user receives a QR Code card and now he can easily go in the gym and exercise.</p>
+<p>Users can see the memberships they payed for through "My Memberships" page.</p>
+<p>Users can easily keep track of their payments for memberships throught "My Payments" page.</p>
 <p>When a membership expires he can easily buy a new one.</p>
 <p>Gym managers can easily keep track of their gyms and payments throught their Manager Panel.</p>
+<p>For more information review the <strong>Features</strong> section below.</p>

 <!-- TechStack -->
 ### :space_invader: Tech Stack